jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 what valid programs look like.

-[^transparent]: `#:transparent` also has a Rosette-specific meaning: structures with this annotation will be merged together when possible, while those without will be treated as mutable structures that cannot be merged.
-This is often important for performance reasons.
+[^transparent]: If you know Haskell, this is like `deriving (Show, Eq)`.
+But `#:transparent` also has a Rosette-specific meaning: structures with this annotation will be merged together when possible, while those without will be treated as mutable structures that cannot be merged.
+This is often important for performance.

 [synthpost]: synthesis-explained.html